JunexQU/junexqu.github.io/publications.md

 ## Working Manuscript

+- **Junxi Qu & Tianren Yang**.
+Working population by workplace and residence geography in China.
+Drafted.
 - **Junxi Qu, Tianren Yang, and Yang Zhou**.
 Multimodal transport network and urban population growth: A comprehensive evaluation in China. *Under review in TRA*.
 - **Junxi Qu, Dan Lv, Jing Cao and Zitong Ren**.
 Insights from 40 Years of Global Population Growth and Urban Dynamics: The Roles of Borrowing Size and Agglomeration Shadow.
 Drafted.
 - **Junxi Qu & Si Qiao**.
 How Urban Vitality Shapes Cycling Behaviour in the Age of Dock-less Shared Bikes. *Submitted to the Journal of Landscape and Urban Planning*.